Alexander Hertel-Fernandez

 Personal Details

-Alexander Hertel-Fernandez is associate professor of international and public affairs at Columbia University and serves as Vice Dean for Curriculum and Instruction.
-His teaching and research focuses on understanding the intersection between politics and markets in the United States, the politics of policy design, and labor policy.
+Alexander Hertel-Fernandez is the Herbert Lehman Professor of Government in the Faculty of International and Public Affairs at Columbia University.
+His teaching and research focus on understanding the intersection between politics and markets in the United States, the politics of policy design, and labor policy.
 He is co-director of Columbia's Labor Lab, which uses social science tools in partnership with labor organizations to build worker power.

 Hertel-Fernandez recently returned to Columbia after serving in the Biden-Harris Administration in the U.S. Department of Labor and the White House Office of Information and Regulatory Affairs.
 While at the Department of Labor, he led the Department's research and evaluation activities, including launching initiatives to study and address disparities in access to unemployment insurance and to better measure job quality.
 He also led the Department's implementation of President Biden's historic executive order on racial equity.
 At the White House Office of Information and Regulatory Affairs, he led efforts to expand public participation and community engagement in the regulatory process, reduce burdens in access to government benefits, and served as the lead handling White House review of regulations and forms related to nutrition and food assistance, support for underserved farmers, and rural development.